 The following pages show the capacities and proposed Admission Numbers for St Giles' CE Primary School for 2024/25.
-The Admission Number of 60 is the capacity of the school to admit children at the normal age of entry in the 2023/24 and 2024/25 academic year.
+The Admission Number of 60 is the capacity of the school to admit children at the normal age of entry in 2024/25 academic year.